 Pipeline

-GitCode Pipeline is a Continuous Integration and Continuous Delivery (CI/CD) platform designed to help developers automate the build, test, and deployment processes.
-You can create workflows to automate management from code commits to production environment deployments.
+GitCode Pipeline is a continuous integration and continuous delivery (CI/CD) platform designed to help developers automate the build, test, and deployment processes.
+You can create workflows to manage the automation from code submission to deployment in the production environment.

 Core Components